mike-diamond/firebase-connect/README.md

 }
 ```

-Same as using react-redux-firebase you need to include `reactReduxFirebase` (store enhancer) and `firebaseReducer`
+Same as using react-redux-firebase you need to include `reduxFirebase` (store enhancer) and `firebaseReducer`
 (reducer) while creating your redux store:

 ```jsx